ltskinner/machine-learning/books/category_theory/1_CATEGORY.md

 - Arrows can be composed
 - The composition is associative (f.id=f, id.f=f)
 - every object has an identity arrow that serves as a unit under composition

+## 1.3 Composition is the Essence of Programming

+Functional programmers have a peculiar way of approaching problems.
+They start by asking very Zen-like questions.
+For instance, when designing and interactive program, they would ask:

+- What is interaction?

+When implementing Conways Game of Life, they woudl ponder the meaning of life

+What is programming?

+How do we solve problems?
+We decompose bigger problems into smaller problems.
+If the smaller problems are still too big, we decompose them further, and so on.

+We compose pieces of code to create solutoins to larger problems.
+Decompositions wouldnt make sense if we werent able to put the pieces back together.

+The Magincal Number Seven, Plus or Minus Two - number of chunks of information in our mind

+Elegant code creates chunks that are just the right size and come in just the right number for our mental digestive system to assimilate them

+So what are the right chunks for the composition of programs?
+Their surface area has to increase slower than their volume (surface area of a geometric object grows with the square of its size - slower than the volume, which grows with the cube of its size).
+The surface area is the informatio we need in order to compose chunks.
+The volume is the information we need in order to implement them.
+The idea is that, once a chunk is implemented, we can forget about the details of its implementation and concentrate on how it interacts with other chunks.
+In OOP, the surface is the class declaration of the object, or its abstract interface.
+In functional programming, its the declaration of a function (the gist at least)

+Category theory is extreme in the sense that it actively discourages us from looking inside the objects.
+An object in category theory is an abstract nebulous entity.
+All you can ever know about it is how it relates to other objects - how it connects with them using arrows.
+In OOP, an idealized object is only visible through its abstract interface (pure surface, no volume), with methods playing the role of arrows.
+The moment you have to dig into the implementation of the object in order how to compose it with other objects, youve lost the advantages of your programming paradigm